Gordon999/Pi_Videoer/README.md

 # Pi_Videoer

 A python script to capture images triggered by motion .
-Uses Raspberry OS BULLSEYE and libcamera-vid / still.
+Uses Raspberry OS BULLSEYE and libcamera-vid.
-It can capture videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files.
+It will capture videos as still frames, upto 30fps at 1920 x 1080, which can be converted into MP4 files.

 lt has some editing facilities, delete individual frames or delete all frames from start or to end of video.

+Can make individual mp4s or a full mp4 of all frames stored.

 Pi4 recommended, with RaspiOS 64bit.